-To support the attachment of security policies to aforementioned TOSCA entities we introduce several extension points.
+Due to the highly-extensible nature of TOSCA, we introduce several extension points to support the attachment of security policies to the aforementioned TOSCA entities.
 All policies are defined in a dedicated extension element which belongs to a chosen entity.
 A simplified XML snippet in Figure 6 shows extension policies for Artifact Templates and Node Types from Figure 5.
+One important point here is to use a separate namespace for newly-introduced extensible elements, but for the sake of brevity we omit namespaces in demonstrated XML snippets.
 For Artifact Templates, a security policy is attached in a separate element directly to the Artifact Template.
 Essentially, an Artifact Template is a container grouping related files in a form of file references.
 We treat Artifact Templates as atomic entities meaning that policies are applied to all referenced files which makes the semantics of modeled security requirements clearer.
-If some referenced files need to be distributed without enforcement of policies, they can be modeled as separate Artifact Templates.
+In cases when some referenced files need to be distributed without enforcement of policies, they can be modeled as separate Artifact Templates.